51Degrees/specifications/pipeline-specification/features/caching.md

 flowData.Add(engineDataKey, result);
 ```

-Warning - don't take the pseudocode above as a template.
+Warning - don't take the pseudo code above as a template.
 Real production code
 is likely to vary significantly from this in order to account for concurrency
 concerns, error handling, other features, etc.

 ## Generation of keys

-All **Flow Elements** must [advertise](advertise-accepted-evidence.md) the
+All **Flow Elements** must [advertise](advertize-accepted-evidence.md) the
 evidence keys that they make use of.
 You will need to use this to build a list of the relevant evidence keys
 and values that are present in the **Flow Data**.